OleVik/personal-academic-website/README.md

 ### Development
 Written in [Jekyll](http://jekyllrb.com/), structured with [Bootstrap v4](http://getbootstrap.com/), styled with [plain CSS](http://www.css3-tutorial.net/introduction/what-is-css/).
 The Jekyll-output (in the `_site`-folder when generated) can be hosted anywhere (static files).
 For further development, see [Jekyll Tips](http://jekyll.tips/) and [GitHub Pages Setup Guide](http://jmcglone.com/guides/github-pages/).

+#### Docker
+If you have Docker installed locally, you can start developing locally by cloning your repository to a local folder, and run `docker-compose up` in a terminal.
+The output will tell you what address to open in your browser.

-MIT License 2017 by Ole Vik.
+MIT License 2016-2019 by Ole Vik.